Fact Sheet: Environmental Monitoring Testing

 - Swabbing and flexible film are similar to the contact plate methods and can be used on irregular surfaces where contact plates are unsuitable.

 - For surfaces where the interior bioburden must also be assessed, such as with porous materials, the surface rinse method can be utilised.

-- Consultancy is offered to help set up ongoing EVM of cleanrooms in compliance with ISO 14644 and the Orange Guide and we routinely assist clients with risk assessment, cleanroom commissioning and routine monitoring.
+- Consultancy is offered to help set up ongoing Environmental Monitoring Testing of cleanrooms in compliance with ISO 14644 and the Orange Guide and we routinely assist clients with risk assessment, cleanroom commissioning and routine monitoring.